Transformational Leadership: Building the Perfect Leadership Pie with 7-HTL™

 A leader who consistently models integrity, fairness, and a vision for the future inspires their team to follow suit.
 It’s the foundation for creating a culture where words and actions align.

 Idealized influence is like the toppings on your pizza.
-It’s not just about adding a few random extras; it’s about carefully choosing the ingredients that bring out the best in the overall pizza.
+It’s more than adding a few random extras; it’s about carefully choosing the ingredients that bring out the best in the overall pizza.
 You wouldn’t put pineapple on a pizza just because it’s trendy (unless you’re really into that), and in leadership, you don’t choose behaviors just because they sound good—you lead with authenticity.

 Inspirational Motivation: The Oven Heat (It Gets Everyone Cooking)